isw-kudos/huddo-docs/docs/boards/cp/latest.md

             ![Example](/assets/quay/config-yaml.png)

-    1. Add `image.tag` for each service as per [this example](/assets/config/kubernetes/boards-cp-quay.yaml).
+    1. Add `image.name` for each service as per [this example](/assets/config/kubernetes/boards-cp-quay.yaml).

         !!! tip
             Some of the services (`app`, `provider`, `notification`) might not be in your `boards-cp.yaml` file, you must add them.